vickiebananas/nu-web-dev/_course/syllabus.md

 | Final Project | 35 | 1 | 35 |

 ## University Policies
-Below, we have also included the following statements, written by the <a href="https://www.registrar.northwestern.edu/faculty-staff/syllabi.html" target="_blank">Provost's office</a>:
+Below, we have also included the following statements, written by the [Provost's office](https://www.registrar.northwestern.edu/faculty-staff/syllabi.html):

 ### Academic Integrity
 Students are expected to comply with University regulations regarding academic integrity.
 Policies may be found in the booklet: “[Academic Integrity at Northwestern University: A Basic Guide](https://www.northwestern.edu/provost/policies-procedures/academic-integrity/index.html)”.
 If you are in doubt, speak to the instructor or look at the [University website](https://www.northwestern.edu/provost/policies-procedures/academic-integrity/index.html).
 All assignments submitted for credit in this course must be submitted electronically unless otherwise instructed by the professor.
 Your work may be tested for plagiarized content.
 Academic dishonesty includes, but is not limited to cheating on an exam or copying someone else’s code.
 Failure to maintain academic integrity on an assignment will result in a loss of credit for that assignment at a minimum.
 Other penalties may also apply.